Amplitude recursions with an extra marked point: Genus zero (tree level)

 \subsection{Open string amplitudes at genus zero}

-In this section, we will finally relate the construction reviewed in the previous subsections to open-string tree-level amplitudes.
-These amplitudes arise as correlators between vertex-operators inserted at the boundary of the worldsheet, which is a bounded Riemann surface of genus zero.
-Usually, these correlators are referred to as disk correlators.
-In order to ease the calculation, one usually makes use of the conformal symmetry of the worldsheet in order to place the boundary of the disk at the real line.
+Open-string tree-level amplitudes arise as correlators between vertex-operators inserted at the boundary of the disk worldsheet.
+Usually one makes use of the conformal symmetry of the worldsheet in order to place the boundary of the disk at the real line.
+Evaluating the correlators allows to frame the amplitude in the form \cite{Broedel:2013tta}:

-Performing the calculation in this setup shows that $(\snol+1)$-point tree-level open-string subamplitudes split into a super-Yang--Mills $A_\YM$ part carrying all state dependence and a string correction $F^\sigma=F^\sigma(\ap)$ \cite{Mafra:2011nv,Mafra:2011nw}: